 There are more than 40 such neural network “heads” which are essentially different tasks that need to be performed.
 Each task may require a different set of cameras and sensors.
 Some of these tasks are –

 - Road markings

 - Traffic signals

 - Environment Tags

-There consists 8 Hydranets for these 8 tasks.
-And like we have already mentioned, there are 8 sensors/ cameras that are capable of carrying out these tasks.
+There consist of 8 Hydranets for these 8 tasks.
+As like we have already mentioned, there are 8 sensors/ cameras that are capable of carrying out these tasks.